nickblink/global_covid19_response/README.md

     ## 5       17 0.1056909 0.009684995  0.1928747    0.06273063
     ## 6       44 0.1098465 0.013500311  0.2040849    0.16117216

-We need to repeat the same process above but for the denominator indicator variables.
-This is needed for the subsequent district-level and county-level analyses because we use the facility-level estimates for denominator to randomly impute, just as we randomly impute missing syndromic surveillance indicator values using the code chunk above.
+We repeat the same process above but for the denominator indicator variables.
+This is needed for the subsequent district-level and county-level analyses (and is implemented within those corresponding functions; this example is for demonstration’s sake) because we use the facility-level estimates for denominator to randomly impute, just as we randomly impute missing syndromic surveillance indicator values using the code chunk above.

     # loop over all denominator(outpatient) indicators and facilities